 28. Protein Pancakes

 These pancakes are made from coconut flour and only five additional ingredients.
 They’re delicious topped with berries and maple syrup or raw honey and cinnamon and, best of all, they don’t come from a box!
-You might find yourself enjoying breakfast at dinnertime more often thanks to this bone broth protein powder recipe.
+You might even find yourself enjoying breakfast at dinnertime more often.

 Photo: Dr. Axe